 - Each user spends 2+ hours listening daily

 - 24% lift increase in ad recall for audio ads (according to Spotify)

-In addition to reaching an incredibly wide audience, Spotify collects data from its users that marketers can leverage to inform their targeting decisions.
+In addition to effectively reaching an incredibly wide audience, Spotify also collects data from its users that marketers can leverage to inform their targeting decisions.

 Spotify’s First-Party Data Advantage

 Whenever a user listens to a song, queues a playlist, or creates their own playlist — they are telegraphing something about themselves:

 - What they’re doing

 This is the power of first-party data, and it’s a golden commodity for marketers and brands when it comes to reaching a targeted audience at the right time.